dotbitHQ/dotbithq.github.io/technical-details/eth-nft.md

 Yes, it will.
 If you do not renew your .bit account within the grace period, your account will be reclaimed, regardless of whether you have converted it to an Ethereum NFT.

-### Can SubDID accounts be converted to .bit ETH NFTs?
+### Can Second-Level DID accounts be converted to .bit ETH NFTs?

-SubDID accounts cannot currently be converted to .bit ETH NFTs.
+Second-Level DID accounts cannot currently be converted to .bit ETH NFTs.
 We will announce this feature on the official .bit channel when it becomes available.